ayala-af/CloudComputingProject/README.md

 # Frozen - Ice Cream Online Store

 Welcome to "Frozen", a collaborative team project developed as part of a Cloud Computing course.
 This hands-on experience allowed our team to delve into creating a comprehensive Ice Cream Online Store, encompassing various technologies and concepts.
-Throughout the development process, we focused on creating a seamless experience for both administrators and regular users.
-This project is a result of collaborative efforts in our Cloud Computing course.
-It leverages cloud computing as the backbone of its infrastructure, ensuring scalability, efficiency, and accessibility.
-The architecture adheres to a clean separation of concerns and incorporates clean code practices, emphasizing maintainability and extensibility.

 ## Technologies Used